CloudLabs-MOC/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex2_Monitor_Microsoft_365.md

 ### Task 1 - Troubleshoot Mail Flow in Microsoft 365

+In this task, you will investigate and resolve mail delivery issues in Microsoft 365 by using tools such as the Message Trace, Exchange admin center, and mail flow insights.

 1. You should still be logged into LON-CL1 after having completed the prior exercise, and you should still be logged into Microsoft 365 as Holly Dickson.

 2. In your **Microsoft Edge** browser, select the **Home | Microsoft 365** tab to display Holly's Microsoft 365 Home page, which should still be open.
 If not, navigate to **https://portal.office.com** and log in as **Holly@otuwamocZZZZZZ.onmicrosoft.com (where ZZZZZZ is the tenant prefix provided by your lab hosting provider)**.
 For the password, sign-in with the same **Microsoft 365 Tenant Password**